nathan5280/Snippets/RESTful-Testable/README.md

 stack between invocations.
 This stage just manages the state in a list in memory.
 It isn't suitable for a multi-client environment, but it lets us work out the API that can be expanded to a multi-client, multi-server environment.
-* **Stage 3:** Fully functional multi-client, multi-server model with state stored in the DB and processing in an external process using Celery.
+* **Stage 3:** Fully functional multi-client, multi-server model with state stored in the DB
-* **Stage 4:** User authentication to make sure only valid users can use the calculator with access to only their calculations.
+* **Stage 4:** User authentication to make sure only valid users can use the calculator.

 ### Environment
 The environment is python 3.6 and is managed with PipEnv.